zaphosting/docs/docs/vserver-linux-databases.md

 When you reach the third step of the guide, you must use the following repo and not the Ubuntu repo:
 :::warning
-Replace {{OS_ALIAS}} with the "Alias" from the following table that corresponds to your Debian version:
+Replace {{your_os_alias}} with the "Alias" from the following table that corresponds to your Debian version:

 | Debian Version | Alias    |
 |----------------|----------|